This note is part of Cordery GDPR Navigator. You can find out more about GDPR Navigator by visiting www.bit.ly/gdprnav.

-As a general principle, any person who has suffered “material or non-material damage” due to an infringement of the new rules has a right to compensation from the data controller or processor concerned for the damage suffered – defences to liability are also set out under the new rules.
+As a general principle, any person who has suffered “material or non-material damage” (i.e. both financial losses and other damage, such as emotional distress) due to an infringement of GDPR has a right to compensation from the data controller or data processor concerned for the damage suffered – defences to liability are also set out under GDPR.

-Because of the extra risk that a data infringement may now entail under the new rules, especially a data breach, businesses will need to do the maximum to minimise the potential for damages claims.
+Because of the extra risk that a data infringement may now entail under GDPR, especially a data breach, businesses will need to do the maximum to minimise the potential for damages claims.

 Will there be mandatory audits and dawn raids?

 Yes.
-Under the new rules regulators may “carry out investigations in the form of data protection audits”, and, they may “obtain access to any premises of the controller and the processor, including to any data processing equipment and means” in line with relevant procedural law (obtaining a warrant etc.).
-This seems to apply equally to the private and public sectors.
-This may prove to be a significant tool in the data protection regulators’ armoury.
+Under GDPR DPAs may “carry out investigations in the form of data protection audits”, and they may “obtain access to any premises of the data controller and the data processor, including to any data processing equipment and means” in line with relevant procedural law (obtaining a warrant etc.).
+This may prove to be a significant tool in a DPA’s armoury.
 Businesses therefore need to put in place procedures and train staff to deal with this.

-What kind of fines can my business face for breaching the rules?
+What kind of fines can our business face for breaching the rules?

-Under the new rules, data protection regulators will have the power to impose high fines for infringing the new rules.
-Different bands of fines will be applied in relation to three different sets of categories of infringements – the highest level of fine is either a maximum of €20 million or 4% of the global annual turnover of a business, whichever is the greater, which will apply to the second and third categories of infringements.
-As regards consideration of aggravating and mitigating factors the approach that will be taken is very much on the lines of EU competition/anti-trust enforcement.
+Under GDPR, DPAs have the power to impose high fines for infringing GDPR.
+Different bands of fines will be applied in relation to three different sets of categories of infringement.
+Different bands of fines apply in relation to three different sets of categories.
+The highest level of fine is either a maximum of €20 million or 4% of the global annual turnover of a business, whichever is the greater, which will apply to the most serious infringements.
+DPAs will consider aggravating and mitigating factors – the approach that will be taken is very much on the lines of EU competition/anti-trust enforcement regime.

 Given the potentially higher fines for infringements the data protection compliance drive for businesses will now be even more of an imperative.

-Will some kind of privacy impact assessments have to be made?
+Do some kind of privacy impact assessments have to be done?

-A data protection regulator must also be consulted prior to the processing of personal data where an assessment “indicates that the processing would result in a high risk in the absence of measures taken by a data controller to mitigate the risk”.
+A DPA must also be consulted prior to the processing of personal data where an assessment “indicates that the processing would result in a high risk in the absence of measures taken by a data controller to mitigate the risk”.

-Has anything changed as regards data transfers to third countries?
+Has anything changed with data transfers to third countries?